thoka/java2python/README.md

 ### recently done

+- elif
+- get some Verbatim(pre,ast,post) token into pp-java2py to be able to write raw text into translation
 - switch statement is working
 - add some magic to call main methods, to be able to do tests by comparing output of java and translated java